browniefed/lessons/general/modalRouterQueryParams.md

-# Introduction
+## Introduction

 There are times where creating a full page doesn't make sense for a particular route in your application.
 Generally this means creating a Modal.
 However in the event that a user wants to link to it we need it to exist as a route.

 An example we'll focus on is a login modal.
 We want to link to the modal, however it should be able to be linked and appear over any page dynamically.
 Depending on your route structure this can be tricky, so we'll use a query param.
-So lets explore how to setup a query param modal that can be rendered over any page.
+So let's explore how to setup a query param modal that can be rendered over any page.

-# Setup Routes
+## Setup Routes

 First we need to setup our pages.
 Our routes are just 2 pages, the home page and the profile page.
 These could be any number of pages, but these will sit inside the `Switch`.
 Whenever the paths are matched they will render.